-Lifelong learning, also known as continual learning, is the ability to dynamically evolve an existing model based on a stream of information, similar to how humans and animals acquire knowledge, maintain it, and transfer it to new situations~\cite{parisi2019continual}.
+Lifelong learning, also known as continual learning, is a paradigm of online learning that dynamically evolves an existing model based on a stream of information, similar to how humans and animals acquire knowledge, maintain it, and transfer it to new situations~\cite{parisi2019continual}.
 Computational systems and agents need to be able to adapt their knowledge over long time periods and multiple tasks, especially when data distributions shift dynamically over time.
 A traditional LL setup adapts the model over time as new data (e.g., new tasks) are made available.

-The main challenge with lifelong learning is the so-called ``catastrophic forgetting'', which occurs when training a neural network with new data interferes with previously acquired knowledge, if not completely overwrites it~\cite{goodfellow2013empirical}.
-This leads to a drop in model performances, especially for previously learned tasks for which the knowledge is not available anymore~\cite{kemker2018measuring}.
+The main challenge with lifelong learning is so-called ``catastrophic forgetting'', which occurs when training a neural network with new data interferes with, or even completely overwrites, previously acquired knowledge~\cite{goodfellow2013empirical}.
+This leads to a drop in model performance, especially for previously learned tasks for which the knowledge is not available anymore~\cite{kemker2018measuring}.
 The learning system must thus find a balance between retraining past knowledge and molding knowledge to new information to still be able to learn new tasks~\cite{ditzler2015learning}, while scaling to online learning.

-The oldest and still used method to reduce catastrophic forgetting is using memory.
+The oldest method in use to reduce catastrophic forgetting is using memory.
 A memory, also called replay buffer, is built over time from data samples and is regularly replayed during retraining, in addition to new samples, to remind the model of past observations~\cite{isele2018selective}.
-Since keeping the entire historical data stream quickly becomes unmanageable in terms of both data storage and training time, but also counterproductive due to outdated data, usually a simpler approach is to use a First-In-First-Out (FIFO) queue to limit the memory size~\cite{riemer2019scalable}.
-Selecting the replay buffer samples to cover a larger diversity can significantly improve the performance of LL~\cite{lanka2018archer, eysenbach2019search}, similar to approaches like dynamical NN size or regularization~\cite{parisi2017lifelong,benna2016computational, kirkpatrick2017overcoming}.
+Since keeping the entire historical data stream quickly becomes unmanageable in terms of both data storage and training time, and is also counterproductive due to outdated data, usually a simpler approach is to use a First-In-First-Out (FIFO) queue to limit the memory size~\cite{riemer2019scalable}.
+Selecting the replay buffer samples to cover a larger diversity can significantly improve the performance of LL~\cite{lanka2018archer, eysenbach2019search}, similar to approaches like dynamic NN size or regularization~\cite{parisi2017lifelong,benna2016computational, kirkpatrick2017overcoming}.